julien-boudry/Condorcet/Documentation/Election Class/public Election--getTimerManager.md

 ### Return value:

-An CondorcetPHP\Timer\Manager object using by this election.
+An CondorcetPHP\Condorcet\Timer\Manager object using by this election.

 ---------------------------------------